Sustainability and the environment

 The College's strategy for a sustainable future

 Acknowledging the detrimental effect of climate change on the population – most of whom become our patients at some point in their lives – is an important step towards reducing the negative impacts of pathology on the environment.
+The College recognises that it has a responsibility to promote the prudent use of resources amongst its members and staff as appropriate in order to protect the environment.

 The College aspires to reduce and minimise the environmental impact of its activities and to advocate for the health of our planet, by collating and disseminating examples of good practice in pathology, and educating and inspiring members to adopt these practices.

-We have produced a strategy to provide clarity for both members and staff on:
+In May 2020 we produced a strategy to provide clarity for both members and staff on:

 - the purpose of and a proposal for sustainable activities